ShaZzam0/paracci-mhrs-randevu-botu/README.en.md

-# MHRS Appointment Bot
+# MHRS Appointment Bot – Automated MHRS Appointment Tracking and Notification System in Python

-This project is developed to search for appointments via **MHRS (Central Physician Appointment System)** and notify the user when an appointment is found.
+This open-source Python project is a bot system that automatically searches for appointments on Turkey's Central Physician Appointment System (MHRS) and sends notifications to the user via SMS, WhatsApp, or voice alerts when an appointment is found.
+It offers an effective solution for those who want to act quickly during periods of high MHRS traffic.

 ## Installation and Usage